The Scoliosis and Spine Institute doctors are experts in treating Ankylosing Spondylitis

 ANKYLOSING SPONDYLITIS (AS)

-Southwest Scoliosis Institute’s board-certified, fellowship-trained orthopedic physicians Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions.
-As an example, Ankylosing Spondylitis can be a very debilitating disease.
+Southwest Scoliosis and Spine Institute’s board-certified, fellowship-trained orthopedic physicians Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD have years of experience treating thousands of patients with complex spine conditions.
+As an example, Ankylosing Spondylitis can become a very debilitating disease.
 In addition, patients who suffer from the pain associated with this condition, begin complaining of low back pain and pain in the buttocks.

 Ankylosing Spondylitis (AS) primarily affects the axial skeleton (bones of the head and trunk), including the ligaments and joints.
 Furthermore, inflammation due to AS can also affect other joints and organs in the body, such as the eyes, lungs, kidneys, shoulders, knees, hips, heart, and ankles.
 Unfortunately, AS causes changes throughout the body.